.

 Try following these basic steps....

-1.The first step is to identify the metrics that you want to use.
+1.The first step is to identify the performance metrics that you want to use.
 Do not use every metric available.
-Rather, focus on the vital measurements the mean the most to your business.These can be considered your KPI's (key performance indicators).
+Rather, focus on the vital measurements that mean the most to your business.These can be considered your KPI's (key performance indicators).
 You should have 3-5 KPI's per functional area.
 If you decide to include numerous measurements, you may encounter "analysis paralysis".

 2. Next, you need to understand the meaning of these metrics.
 It is not enough for management to simply view these measurements, they must also understand the meaning behind them.